11. "Term Structure of Interest Rate Volatility and Macroeconomic Uncertainty" with Drew D. Creal, January 2014.Abstract

 This paper employs an approximation that makes a nonlinear term structure model extremely tractable for analysis of an economy operating near the zero lower bound for interest rates.
 We show that such a model offers an excellent description of the data and can be used to summarize the macroeconomic effects of unconventional monetary policy at the zero lower bound.
 Our estimates imply that the efforts by the Federal Reserve to stimulate the economy since 2009 succeeded in making the unemployment rate in December 2013 0.13% lower than it otherwise would have been.

-9. "Estimation of Non-Gaussian Affine Term Structure Models" with Drew D. Creal, September 2013.Abstract
+9. "Estimation of Affine Term Structure Models with Spanned or Unspanned Stochastic Volatility" with Drew D. Creal, May 2014.Abstract

-8. "Inflation Announcements and Social Dynamics" with Kinda Hachem, August 2013.Abstract
+8. "Inflation Announcements and Social Dynamics" with Kinda Hachem, May 2014.Abstract

 7. "Effects of Index-Fund Investing on Commodity Futures Prices" with James D. Hamilton, forthcoming in International Economic Review.Abstract